Icosahunter/omnipkg/README.md

 # Features
  - Access basic functions of all your package managers from one application
- - Add new package managers with simple JSON files
+ - Add new package managers with simple config files (default is TOML but Omnipkg should recognize JSON and INI files as well)

 # Using It